nhs-england-tools/repository-template/docs/adr/ADR-XXX_Agree_CICD_pipeline_structure.md

 - Prevent the workflow from being triggered twice, i.e. when pushing to a branch with an existing pull request
 - Implement good CI/CD practices, such as:
   - Setting the build time variables at the start of the process
-  - Storing the tooling versions like Terraform, Python and Node.js in the `./.tools-version` file
+  - Storing the tooling versions like Python and Node.js in the `./.tools-version` file
   - Storing the software/project version in the `./VERSION` file
   - Keeping the main workflow modular
   - Ensuring a timeout is set for each job